brasmith-ms/website/content/en/docs/concepts/security/windows-pod-security-profile.md

 | <strong style="white-space: nowrap">Restricted</strong> | Unsupported until a standardized identifier for Windows pods is implemented.
 Windows pods _may_ be broken by the restricted field, which requires setting linux-specific settings (such as seccomp profile, run as non root, and disallow privilege escalation).
 If the Kubelet and/or container runtime choose to ignore these linux-specific values at runtime, then windows pods should still be allowed under the restricted profile, although the profile will not add additional enforcement over baseline (for Windows). |

 <!-- body -->
 ## Profile Details
+Each of the profiles below detail which policies must be explicitly set.
+Any policy not detailed in the profile which is also not in the list of policies ignored by Windows can assume supported configuration on a Windows node.

 ### Privileged